burwenaudio.com

 speaker terminals at these frequencies.
 With some amplifier-speaker combinations the effect on frequency response is very pleasing.

-This load impedance effect was epitomized in the July, 2004 Stereophile review of the world's most expensive amplifier, the $350,000/pair Wavac SH-833,
+This load impedance effect was epitomized in the July, 2004 Stereophile review of the world's most expensive amplifier, the $350,000/pair Wavac

-of furniture with wires, that glows in the dark.
+nice piece of furniture with wires, that glows in the dark.
 Use a real equalizer to improve the frequency response of your speakers!

 Equalizing your speakers is not enough.
 Any fixed frequency response system may optimally balance the tone on about 1 in 500 pieces of available